viplix3/lidar-gound-plane-filtering/README.md

 [5]: assets/0002_pcd_ground_filtering_ransac_on_full_pcd.png

 The results shown in the image above fed the entire point cloud to RANSAC for estimating the ground plane.
 However, this approach is computationally expensive.
 Therefore, a few experiments were conducted to determine the best initial seed that can be fed to the RANSAC algorithm to reduce the computational cost.
+Details of these experiments are discussed below.

 ### Random Seed

-In this experiment, a random subset of *100 points* was used as the initial seed for the RANSAC algorithm.
+In this experiment, a random subset of *200 points* was used as the initial seed for the RANSAC algorithm.

 ### Surface Normals Seed

-In this experiment, the surface normals of the point cloud were used to generate the initial seed for the RANSAC algorithm.
+In this experiment, the surface normals of the points were used to generate the initial seed for the RANSAC algorithm.

 Surface normals are the vectors that are perpendicular to the surface of an object.
 They can be used to determine the orientation of the object.
 As it was determined in the initial analysis that the ground plane is relatively flat, the surface normals of the plane points close to the z-axis can be used as the initial seed for the RANSAC algorithm.

 Hence, the points having the surface normals within a certain threshold from the z-axis can be used as the initial seed for the RANSAC algorithm.

 Parameters used for the surface normals seed: